SkylineCommunications/dataminer-docs/connector-help/connector_help/Courtyard CY460.md

 ## About

-The **Courtyard CY460** driver is used to monitor the device of the same name.This driver uses an SNMPv1 interface to communicate with a **Courtyard CY460** device.
+The **Courtyard CY460** driver is used to monitor the device of the same name.
+This driver uses an SNMPv1 interface to communicate with a **Courtyard CY460** device.

 ### Ranges of the driver